French Polynesia: Governance

-Tong Sang's political party, Tahoera'a Huiraatira, won the territorial elections, but that did not solve the political crisis: the two minority parties of Temaru and Flosse, who together had one more member in the Assembly than did Tahoera'a Huiraatira, allied to prevent Tong Sang from becoming president of French Polynesia again.
+Tong Sang's political party, Tāhōʻēraʻa Huiraʻatira, won the territorial elections.
+The two minority parties of Temaru and Flosse, who together had one more member in the Assembly than did Tāhōʻēraʻa Huiraʻatira, formed an alliance to prevent Tong Sang from becoming president again.
 Flosse was then elected president of French Polynesia by the territorial assembly on 23 February 2008 with the support of the pro-independence party led by Temaru, while Temaru was elected speaker of the territorial assembly with the support of the anti-independence party led by Flosse.
 Both formed a coalition cabinet.
-Many observers doubted that the alliance between anti-independence Flosse and pro-independence Termaru could last very long.
+Many observers doubted that the alliance between anti-independence Flosse and pro-independence Temaru could last very long.

-At the French municipal elections held in March 2008, several prominent mayors who were members of the Flosse-Temaru coalition lost their offices in key municipalities of French Polynesia, which was interpreted as a disapproval of the way Tong Sang (whose party French Polynesian voters had placed first in the territorial elections the month before), had been prevented from becoming president of French Polynesia by the last minute alliance between Flosse and Temaru.
-Only a month later, on 15 April 2008, the coalition government was toppled—by a constructive vote of no confidence in the territorial assembly—when two members of the Flosse-Temaru coalition left the coalition and sided with Tong Sang's party.
-Tong Sang's majority in the territorial assembly was very narrow, and he was toppled in February 2009, succeeded by as president this time around by Temaru (who was still supported by Flosse).
+At the French municipal elections held in March 2008, several prominent mayors who were members of the Flosse–Temaru coalition lost their offices in key municipalities of French Polynesia, which was interpreted as a disapproval of how the alliance had prevented Tong Sang (whose party French Polynesian voters had placed first in the territorial elections the month before) from becoming president of French Polynesia.
+Only a month later, on 15 April 2008, the coalition government was toppled—by a constructive vote of no confidence in the territorial assembly—when two members of the Flosse–Temaru coalition left the coalition and sided with Tong Sang's party.
+Tong Sang's majority in the territorial assembly was very narrow, and he was toppled in February 2009, succeeded again by Temaru, who was still supported by Flosse.